mgribbins567/gos-fpl/posts/season-3-wu-9.md

 ---

 Happy gameweek 9!
 Welcome back from the October international break!
+Waivers are due on Thursday at 10:30 PDT / 1:30 EDT, because there is a game on Friday!
 I hope you didn't have to deal with your 1st round pick getting injured over the past couple of weeks (thanks England).
 Anyway, this week saw some great matches including 2 draws!
 A 23-all tie between Jesse and Kevin, and a 25-all draw between Soph and Darryan, taking Darryan up to 2(!!) draws already.
 Other notable results this week included Coop's 46-33 upset over Scott and MatthewR taking the Matt(hew) derby 31-21.

 Full results are as follows: